Jewish views on marriage

-Marriage in Judaism is the documentation of a contract between a Jewish man and a Jewish woman in which God is involved.
+Marriage in Judaism is the documentation of a contract between a Jewish man and a Jewish woman.
+Because marriage under Jewish law is essentially a private contractual agreement between a man and a woman, it does not require the presence of a rabbi or any other religious official.
+It is common, however, for rabbis to officiate and there are rules governing the process of betrothal and consecration.

+Non-Orthodox developments have brought changes in who may marry whom.
+Intermarriage is often discouraged, though opinions vary.

 In Judaism, a marriage can end either because of a divorce document given by the man to his wife, or by the death of either party.
 Certain details, primarily as protections for the wife, were added in Talmudic times.

-Non-Orthodox developments have brought changes in who may marry whom.
-Intermarriage is often discouraged, though opinions vary.

 Overview

 Historic view

-In traditional Judaism, marriage is viewed as a contractual bond commanded by God in which a man and a woman come together to create a relationship in which God is directly involved.
+In traditional Judaism, marriage is viewed as a contractual bond commanded by God in which a Jewish man and a Jewish woman come together to create a relationship in which God is directly involved.
 Though procreation is not the sole purpose, a Jewish marriage is traditionally expected to fulfil the commandment to have children.
 In this view, marriage is understood to mean that the husband and wife are merging into a single soul, which is why a man is considered "incomplete" if he is not married, as his soul is only one part of a larger whole that remains to be unified.

-Rashi explains the verse 'becoming one flesh' (of a man and a woman) as referring to children, whereas Nachmanides understands the verse as referring to sexual union/bonding.
-Both views are Orthodox and normative; both are interpretations of the Biblical verse discussing the union between a man and a woman.

 Recent non-Orthodox views

 Non-Orthodox Jewish denominations, such as Reconstructionist, Reform, and Conservative Judaism, recognize same-sex marriage, and de-emphasize procreation, focusing on marriage as a bond between a couple.
-This view is considered as a diversion from the Jewish Law by the Orthodox denominations, rather than as a legitimate, alternative interpretation.